cmda-bt/be-course-17-18/readme.md

 The 2 main goals in this course are that you’re able to:

-*   Build web apps with node
+*   Build web apps with Node
 *   Store data in a database

 #### Subgoals